Mike Pettine

-Michael Anthony Pettine Jr. (born September 25, 1966) is an American football coach who is the assistant head coach and outside linebackers coach for the Minnesota Vikings of the National Football League (NFL).
-He was the head coach of the Cleveland Browns from 2014 to 2015, and has also served as the defensive coordinator for the Buffalo Bills, New York Jets, and Green Bay Packers.
+Michael Anthony Pettine Jr. (born September 25, 1966) is a former American football coach.
+In the National Football League (NFL), he was the head coach of the Cleveland Browns from 2014 to 2015, and also served as the defensive coordinator for the Buffalo Bills, New York Jets and Green Bay Packers.

 Playing career

 Pettine earned all-state honors as a quarterback and defensive back at Central Bucks High School West.
 The head coach was his father, Mike Pettine Sr., who is renowned in Pennsylvania for compiling a record of 326–42–4 in 33 seasons and winning four state championships.

 Pettine played free safety at the University of Virginia graduating in 1988 with a bachelor's degree in economics.

 Coaching career

 High school

 Pettine coached high school football in Pennsylvania at North Penn and William Tennent high schools after working as a graduate assistant at the University of Pittsburgh (1993–1994).
 He also spent four years as an assistant coach under his father at Central Bucks West High School.
 In 1999, a New York Times TV crew documented the North Penn football season for ESPN in a film titled The Season.
 The TV show consisted of two separate hours and followed the team behind the scenes during the 1999 season and highlighted the rivalry between North Penn and Central Bucks West.